vivo-community/product-evolution-sandbox/experiments/duke/elastic_import/README.md

 # Product Evolution

-Below is a diagram to capture the experiment data loading into an Elastic Search index for dissemination by a GraphQL endpoint.
-This covers the basic flow of data.
+Here is a diagram to capture the flow of data loading into an Elastic Search index for dissemination by a GraphQL endpoint.
+This is an experiment and will change going forward in the future.

 ![data load flow](docs/product_evolution_flow.png)